rule

 Text 26

+Knowing this, sharp-minded souls with all their heart take to the yoga of loving the Supreme and Unlimited Lord.
+Such persons therefore do not deserve my punishment.
+And if there would be any fall down of them, that also will be destroyed by the high praise they voice.

 Of this consideration take the sharp-witted indeed to the yoga of love unto the Supreme and Unlimited Lord; such persons do therefore not deserve my punishment: and if there would be any falldown with them, will that be destroyed by the high praise they voice as well.

-Of this consideration take the sharp-witted indeed to the yoga of love unto the Supreme and Unlimited Lord; such persons do therefore not deserve my punishment and if there would be any falldown with them, then will that also be destroyed by the high praise they voice.
 (Vedabase)

 Text 27